heuristic-machina/reddit_build/README.md

 4. Creating a headerAuth component using useSession() hook won't directly access cookies.
 5. useSession() hook makes a request using Nextjs automatic generated route to the backend to figure out auth status
 6. Static pages utilizing caching are more performant in production giving user pre-rendered result

+Section D
+Build out homepage with topics and posts:
+1. Set layout of components